shap0011/26W_CST8921_Cloud_Industry_Trends/Lab3/Lab3_README.md

 *DataExplorer productslease items*<br>
 ![DataExplorer productslease items](./screenshots/Lab3_DataExplorer_productslease_items.png)

-When running the Cosmos DB trigger function created in VS Code, the runtime used a lease container to track change feed progress.
-The VS Code template created/used a lease container named `leases`, which stored lease documents automatically.
+After inserting new items into the `products` container and running the change feed listener/function, lease documents appeared in the `productslease` container.
+These lease documents are used to track change feed processing state (checkpointing) and ensure changes are processed reliably.

+The lease documents were created/updated when the change feed consumer started processing changes.

 *Lease documents created in the productslease container*<br>
 ![Lease documents created in the productslease container](./screenshots/Lab3_Step32_productlease_items.png)